 21- Glade Creek Grist Mill

-Grist mills were once where grain was ground and there were 500 of these mills operating in West Virginia at the end of the 19th century.
+Grist mills were once where grain was ground, and 500 of these mills were operating in West Virginia at the end of the 19th century.

 Glade Creek Grist Mill was constructed in 1976 to replace an older mill, with its structure and mechanisms reconstructed using an 1890s mill.

 Glade Creek Grist Mill is in Babcock State Park, West Virginia.